jpsdr/HDRTools/HDRTools - ReadMe.txt

    OOTF -
       Color = 0 :

-        HDRMode = 0 :
+        HDRMode = 0, 1, 2 :
       If set to false, the OOTF step will be skipped during the linear convertion.
+      Can be used if the input is linear displayed data (Fd) instead of linear scene data.

+      If both EOTF and OOTF are false, correct ouput if input is standard RGB.

       =================
       Color <> 0 :
-      The OETF SDR step will be skipped if both EOTF and OOTF are false.
+      The OETF SDR step will be skipped if both EOTF and OOTF are false => Correct output if input is standard RGB.

        Default: true (bool)